krak3n/Facio/docs/index.rst

 |PyPi_version| |PyPi_downloads| |travis_master| |coveralls_master|

-Facio is a project skeleton generation tool written in python.
-It's designed to make it easy for you to build a single project template, or as many templates as you like and with one command bootstrap a new project.
+Facio is a project skeleton generation tool written in Python.
+It's designed to make it easy for you to build a single project template, or as many templates as you like, with one command to bootstrap a new project.

 .. code-block:: none